cozy/cozy.github.io/src/howTos/dev/runConnector.md

 summary: How to run an monitor a connector standalone without any user setup
 ---

-Running a connector is normally handled by the [home application](https://github.com/cozy/cozy-home) with [cozy-harvest-lib](https://github.com/cozy/cozy-libs/tree/master/packages/cozy-harvest-lib).
+Running a connector is normally handled by the [Home application](https://github.com/cozy/cozy-home) with [cozy-harvest-lib](https://github.com/cozy/cozy-libs/tree/master/packages/cozy-harvest-lib).
 But if you are in an environment which cannot use react, you will have to run your connector yourself.